fcole90/fcole90.github.io/blog_posts.md

 ---
 layout: page
-title: Blog posts
+title: Articles
-description: Articles
+description: All posts from last to first
 ---
 <ul>
             {% for post in site.posts %}